 Detention and destruction of goods where only the consignor is engaged in a commercial enterprise

 A condition for an import or export to be considered an infringement of an intellectual property right is that it takes place through commercial activities.
 Previously this meant that both the consignor and consignee must be engaged in a commercial enterprise.
 However, current legislation conditions that only one party is involved in commercial enterprise.

 For example, goods sent to a private individual in Norway from a commercial seller in China, can according to current legislation, be detained by Norwegian Customs.

 Detention of goods in transit

-Under current rules, only the import and export of IPR goods can be detained by the customs authorities.
-A new rule will now be introduced in Section 4a of the Trademarks Act that prohibits the transit of counterfeit trademarks without the rightsholder's permission, and the customs authorities will be able to detain such goods (and labels).
+Under previous legislation, only the import and export of IPR goods could be detained by customs authorities.
+Section 4a of the Trademarks Act now prohibits the transit of counterfeit trademarks without the rightsholder's permission, and the customs authorities will be able to detain such goods (and labels).
 However, this does not apply if the trademark in question is not protected in the country of destination.

 Application to the customs authorities for detention of goods